 The biggest question to ask yourself is how quickly do you need care?
 If you or a loved one could die or be permanently disabled, it is an emergency.
-If it is something you want checked out, but you aren’t in immediate danger, go to the urgent care center.
+If it is something you want to be checked out, but you aren’t in immediate danger, go to the urgent care center.

 When to Use Urgent Care

 Urgent care centers are perfect for most non-emergency situations.
 They’re also ideal if something happens outside of normal business hours of 9 to 5 when most doctors’ offices are typically closed.
 My Doc offices in Garfield, NJ are open 8-8, M-F and 8-6 on Saturdays, and 9-5 on Sundays.
 Note: Always check the location hours before you go to any urgent care.

 • Urgent care or walk-in clinics help fill a vital gap when you become sick or injured, but your regular doctor is not available, and you can’t wait for an appointment.

 • Affordable: Urgent care is much more affordable.
 An ambulance ride to an ER can cost around $1,200 or more!

 • Convenient: Urgent care can be found in nearby locations like shopping centers and commercial plazas.